geofrenzy/cordova-plugin-fencing-agent/README.md

                 ]
             ],
+            "ttl": 600,//This is the "time to live"
+            /*
-            "ttl": 600,//This is the "time to live" "status": "EXITED",//This is the status of the agent relative to this fence.
+                This is the status of the agent relative to this fence.
 In this case, the agent is outside of the fence, but has not been outside of it for the full duration of the dwell time.
+            */
+            "status": "EXITED",
-            "retrievalTime": "2017-12-19T22:00:56.194Z",//this is a Date object, not just a string "anchorpoint": [//This is the centerpoint of the fence -115.15015728771687,
+            //this is a Date object, not just a string "retrievalTime": "2017-12-19T22:00:56.194Z",
+            "anchorpoint": [//This is the centerpoint of the fence -115.15015728771687,
                 36.13108008351772